 Procedural generation and storytelling are unlikely bedfellows, but just as a skilled GM is able to poke and prod at the strengths and weaknesses of each party member to create absorbing group tensions, Wildermyth’s procedural generation constantly exposes the contrasts within your group.
 Crucially, there’s enough space for decision-making, so you still feel like they’re your characters.
 You get all of the drama of the full-bodied Dungeons & Dragons experience, but you don’t have to actually run it, and you get to control every character.

 Key to this magic is how each interaction is framed.
 Most of Wildermyth’s cutscenes isolate a pair of characters, allowing them to build a rapport and form a relationship, positive or negative.
-The intimate nature of these moments makes them more potent, creating dynamics between characters that feel very real and distinguish them from the numbers on their character sheets.
+The intimate nature of these moments makes them more potent, creating dynamics between characters that feel very real – it’s close to the detail you can achieve on DnD character sheets.
 Sometimes you’ll even get a personal quest that sends two characters away on their own short adventure.
 Tabletop gaming is all about characters growing together, and Wildermyth does a superb job of realising that.

 So many of these quiet moments feel hugely important.
 Every interaction with a party member, while not always significant to the plot, feels impactful for fleshing characters out.
 No party member remains static; they all develop together.